 Our 10-member Board of Directors has expertise in financial markets, law, electric power operations, and regulation.
 Board members have no financial interest in any company participating in New England’s wholesale electricity markets.
-See the nonaffiliation provision in the ISO New England Code of Conduct, as well as the ISO’s By-Laws, which set the rules and regulations by which the Board conducts its business.
+The nonaffiliation provision in the ISO New England Code of Conduct, as well as the ISO’s By-Laws, set the rules and regulations by which the Board conducts its business.

 The ISO elects its Board members through a nominating process that involves representatives from the ISO New England Board of Directors, the New England Power Pool (NEPOOL), and the New England Conference of Public Utilities Commissioners.
 Candidates also receive the endorsement of the NEPOOL Participants Committee.

-Brook Colangelo is Vice President and Chief Information Officer for Waters Technologies Corporation.
-He previously served as Executive Vice President and first-ever Chief Technology Officer for Houghton Mifflin Harcourt (HMH), where he led the transformation of K-12 learning at one of world’s leading education companies.
-He designed HMH’s technology enterprise and led the creation of the company’s new online teaching and learning platform.
-Before HMH, Mr. Colangelo was Chief Information Officer of the White House under President Barack Obama.
-In this senior role, he was responsible for modernizing, securing, and managing all aspects of the technology platforms and infrastructure supporting the first-ever digitally connected President of the United States and branches of the Executive Office of the President.
-Earlier in his career, he led technology for the American Red Cross’ Hurricane Recovery Program, as well as for other organizations.
-Mr. Colangelo is a founding member of the Boston Chief Information Officer Council and is a graduate of The George Washington University.
+Brook M. Colangelo is vice president and chief information officer for Waters Corp., the world’s leading specialty measurement company serving the life, materials, and food sciences industries for more than 60 years.
+Colangelo is responsible for driving global IT and digital business transformation.
+He previously served as executive vice president and first-ever chief technology officer for Houghton Mifflin Harcourt (HMH), one of world’s leading education companies.
+There, he led the transformation of the company’s online teaching and learning platform.
+Before HMH, he served as chief information officer of the White House under President Barack Obama, responsible for modernizing, securing, and managing all aspects of the technology platforms and infrastructure supporting the first-ever digitally connected president of the United States.
+Earlier in his career, he led technology for the American Red Cross’s Hurricane Recovery Program.
+Colangelo is a founding member of the Boston Chief Information Officer Council and is a graduate of The George Washington University.

-Gordon van Welie is President and Chief Executive Officer of ISO New England Inc., having previously served as the company’s Executive Vice President and Chief Operating Officer.
-He joined ISO New England from Siemens Power Transmission & Distribution LLC, where he served as Vice President and General Manager of the Power Systems Control Division and was responsible for managing information technology solutions for electric companies.
-Before coming to Siemens, Mr. van Welie held several positions at ESKOM, South Africa’s electric utility based in Johannesburg.
-Mr. van Welie is a member of a number of industry groups, including the National Academy of Engineering, the Executive Committee of the U. S. National Committee of CIGRE, the Member Representatives Committee of the North American Electric Reliability Corporation (NERC), the ISO/RTO Council, and the IEEE Power & Engineering Society.
-He is a recipient of 2017 Utility Variable-Generation Integration (UVIG) Achievement Award and, in 2016, was awarded the IEEE Power & Energy Society Leadership in Power Award.
+Gordon van Welie is president and CEO of ISO New England Inc., having previously served as the company’s executive vice president and chief operating officer.
+He joined ISO New England from Siemens Power Transmission & Distribution LLC, where he served as vice president and general manager of the Power Systems Control Division and was responsible for managing information technology solutions for electric companies.
+Before coming to Siemens, van Welie held several positions at Eskom, South Africa’s electric utility based in Johannesburg.
+He has been a member of the National Academy of Engineering since 2017, and currently serves on the Board of Energy and Environmental Systems.
+In addition, van Welie belongs to the Executive Committee of the US National Committee of the International Council on Large Electric Systems (CIGRE), the Member Representatives Committee of the North American Electric Reliability Corporation (NERC), the ISO/RTO Council, and the IEEE Power & Engineering Society.
+He is the recipient of the 2023 Attwood Associates Award for ongoing contributions to CIGRE and its US National Committee, the 2017 Utility Variable-Generation Integration Achievement Award, and the 2016 IEEE Power & Energy Society Leadership in Power Award.

 Below, you can access: